dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 ## 2-Phase Message

 First let's take a glance at how to accomplish the above transfer task using the new pattern.
-The following codes is in Go, other languanges like C#, PHP can be found here: [dtm SDKs](https://en.dtm.pub/ref/sdk.html)
+The following codes is in Go, other languages like C#, PHP can be found here: [dtm SDKs](https://en.dtm.pub/ref/sdk.html)

 ``` Go
 msg := dtmcli.NewMsg(DtmServer, gid).